Consider social procurement

 How to achieve social procurement

-Here are some of the many effective ways to include social benefits when buying for government.
+Here are some of the many effective ways to deliver social value when buying for government.

-- Include social clauses in tenders and contracts—ask that a portion of work be completed by a social enterprise, or require mainstream suppliers to deliver social benefits such as employment opportunities for vulnerable jobseekers.
+- Include social clauses in tenders and contracts—ask that a portion of work be completed by a Social Benefit Supplier, or require mainstream suppliers to deliver social value such as employment opportunities for disadvantaged Queenslanders.

 - Consider the local community you are buying for—how could you make a positive difference through your choice of supplier?